BryanLoooo/ASP_NutriTrack_Team89/README.md

 ## Congratulations! :tada:

-You've successfully run and modified your React Native App. :partying_face:
+You've a working login and sign up page!
+(Without the backend):partying_face: